 Eventually turning his back on the Irish party, he formed the Irish Nation League with P. J. Little (qv) after the 1916 rising.
 The League was established to cater for those who were disillusioned with Redmond and his followers but were reluctant to support the doctrine of physical force.
 As head of the league he attended the Mansion House convention on 19 April 1917, and successfully assisted Arthur Griffith (qv) in resisting the attempts of Count Plunkett (qv) to sideline Sinn Féin as the largest organisation within the nationalist movement.
 Just prior to the election of 1918 he broke his lifelong ties with the Irish parliamentary party and voiced his support for Sinn Féin.
 A firm supporter of the Anglo-Irish treaty, when civil war was looming in 1922 he made a speech at a meeting of Limerick chamber of commerce in which he expressed his loyalty to the new regime and its leaders, and he urged others to do likewise.
 In 1925 he was elected to the senate of the Irish Free State and, despite his age, he took an active part in the debates of the house.
 He died 26 July 1926 in Limerick.

 His fourth surviving son, Stephen Mary O'Mara (1883–1959), company director, trustee of Dáil Éireann funds and mayor of Limerick, was born 28 December 1883 in Limerick.
-He was educated at the CBS, Limerick, and Clongowes Wood College, Co.
+He was educated at the Christian Brothers' School (CBS), Limerick, and Clongowes Wood College, Co.
 Kildare.
-On leaving school he joined the family firm, where he learned the business at the factory in Roches St. Despite the support of his father for John Redmond, he became a supporter of Sinn Féin at an early age.
-By 1920 he was managing director of O'Mara's Ltd, the factory based at Roches St. In March 1921 he became mayor of Limerick (March 1921–October 1923), his two predecessors having been murdered.
+On leaving school he joined the family firm, where he learned the business at the factory in Roches Street Despite the support of his father for John Redmond, he became a supporter of Sinn Féin at an early age.
+By 1920 he was managing director of O'Mara's Ltd, the factory based at Roches Street In March 1921 he became mayor of Limerick (March 1921–October 1923), his two predecessors having been murdered.
 Never failing to condemn the atrocities committed by the Black and Tans, he became a marked man.
 He travelled with a hand-picked bodyguard and rarely slept at his own house before the treaty was signed in December 1921.

 In July 1921 he was appointed by Éamon de Valera (qv) to replace his brother James O'Mara (qv) as fund-raiser and special envoy to the USA.
 After raising thousands of dollars for the independence movement he was made a trustee of Dáil Éireann funds and became a lifelong friend to de Valera.
 When the latter received the news that the treaty had been signed in December 1921 he was at O'Mara's home, Strand House.
 Like de Valera, but unlike his father and brother, O'Mara opposed the treaty because he believed it was based on a lie.